-Hitchhiking to the mountains (and back to the sea)
+Hitchhiking from Porto to the mountains (and back to the Sea)

 From the bus station in Viseu I start my hike to the main road to Seia.
 My sign is ready, but my head isn’t there yet.
 Some guy starts talking to me while I’m grabbing my backpack from the bus’ belly and it’s just too damn early.
 He holds up some religious card and tries to push it in my hand, but when I try to grab it he pulls it back and asks for money.
 Angry that it only took me one interaction in Portuguese to reach the Nirvana of miscommunication, I leave.

 I manage to hitch to the top in three rides.
 On top, I relax in the sunshine and fresh air, have lunch, and take plenty of photos.
 As the clouds were rolling in, camping near the summit became a bad idea.
 Near the monument on top, I met some friendly young people also taking photos at the monument.
 Twenty minutes later they stopped their car for me when I tried to hitch out.
 I’d already decided to go with them before I knew which way they were headed.
 So I ended up making two new Croatian friends and including Coimbra in my itinerary.
 Weary from the sunshine overload (my mistake), I checked myself into a cheap guesthouse for the night.
 Something was nagging on me, and I felt the urge to return to Porto.

 The next day I took my time in Coimbra.
 In the afternoon I hitched back to Porto in one ride.